What to Actually Pack for Fantastic Hiking in Europe Now

 Well, a good insulated water bottle, of course.

-The holy trinity of outdoor survival for a pale-skinned, sweet skin baddie like myself: high SPF sunscreen, bug repellent, and an SPF lip balm is also a must.
+The holy trinity of outdoor survival for a pale-skinned, sweet blooded gal like myself: high SPF sunscreen, bug repellent, and an SPF lip balm is also a must.

 I would highly recommend that you carry some kind of first aid kit with you.